Aussie Model Madison Gordon Leaves Little To The Imagination In A Very Tiny Bikini On Instagram

 To stay true to her signature style, the model decided to opt for a full face of makeup.
 The application featured a cherry-colored lipstick that she paired with a slick of gloss, a tinge of pink blusher, nude eyeshadow, and a thick coat of mascara.
 The model finished her makeup with defined eyebrows.

-She wore her raven-colored hair in a high ponytail while she decided to ditch accessories and jewelry items except for delicate stud earrings.
+She wore her raven-colored hair in a high ponytail, and she decided to ditch accessories and jewelry items except for delicate stud earrings.

 To pose for the snap, Madison could be seen reclining on a blue sofa that was placed against the backdrop of some plants.
 She looked straight at the camera and flashed a very soft smile to melt many hearts.
 According to the geotag, the snap was captured in Gold Coast, Queensland, which is the model’s home town.
 She, however, did not define the exact location in her post.